<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1858399261104064&amp;ev=PageView&amp;noscript=1">

 Matching gifts are a type of corporate philanthropy in which employers match the financial gifts their employees give to charitable organizations.
 Usually, this is done at a 1:1 ratio, but sometimes employers offer a 2:1 or even 3:1 ratio.

-Alumni who leverage their employer’s matching gift programs can easily increase their donations without spending more money themselves.
+Alumni/ae who leverage their employer’s matching gift programs can easily increase their donations without spending more money themselves.

-1. Partner with a matching gifts database provider to embed a matching gifts database on your online donation page.
+1. Partner with a matching gifts provider to embed a matching gifts database on your online donation page.

 2. Encourage donors to use the database to search for their employer and see if they are eligible for gift matching.